Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Spectral representations of i.d. and max-i.d. processes

 Here, the supremum is taken over all atoms $U_i$ of the Poisson process $\Pi_{\mu}$.
-If $\Pi_{\mu}$ is empty, which can happen if $\mu(\Omega)<\infty$, then the supremum in the right--hand side is defined to be $0$.
-From~\eqref{e:e-int-def} one readily derives a formula for the joint distribution of the stochastic max--integrals: For all $f_1,\ldots,f_n\in \LL^\vee$ and $x_1,\ldots,x_n\geq 0$ (not all of which are $0$) we have
+If $\Pi_{\mu}$ is empty, which can happen if $\mu (\Omega )<\infty$, then the supremum in the right-hand side is defined to be $0$.
+From~(\ref{ee-int-def}), one readily derives a formula for the joint distribution of the stochastic max-integrals: for all $f_1,\ldots,f_n\in\LL^\vee$ and $x_1,\ldots,x_n\geq0$ (not all of which are $0$), we have